unrealapex/codespaces-desktop-environment/README.md

 # Codespace Desktop Environment
-This repo is where I'm testing out GitHub Codespace's functionality.
-Specifically it's configurability via dev containers and how far I can push it.
+This repository is a template to create Codespaces with a desktop environment.
+It is useful when testing applications that require a GUI.
 It comes with a desktop environment(Fluxbox) which is acessible via noVNC through a forwarded port.